TajaKuzman/Transformers-GINCO-Experiments/EXPERIMENTS_LOG.md

 I can't escape the CUDA errors.
 My current attempt is explicitly setting the number of labels in the text.
 It did not work on GPU but it does work with CUDA disabled.

+5 epochs takes 20 minutes, but the results are not encouraging (macro F1: 0.1273).
+I will repeat the training again with 10 epochs.

+# Addendum 2021-11-02T08:25:06

+The cache, wandb files and output models once again filled the diskspace beyond usability.
+Furthermore, I found the full disk corrupted the ipynb file I used to run and evaluate results, which is why I reverted it to its state before the last experiment.
+I cleaned the auxiliary files and continued searching for a practical implementation of simpletransformers classifier.